emmanueltouzery/blog/posts/2018-12-08-typescript-tuple-types-mapped-types-typeprog.md

 So... in any case we return a function whose first parameter will be `T`.
-But the for the remaining parameters, we look at `P`, which are the remaining parameters besides the first one:
+But the for the remaining parameters, we look at `P`, which are the remaining parameters besides the first one.

-1. if `P` is a non-empty array (`P extends [infer T1, ...any[]]` returns true), then the extra parameters in our result function must be curried again.
+Is `P` is a non-empty array (`P extends [infer T1, ...any[]]` returns true)?

+1. YES => then the extra parameters in our result function must be curried again.
 We already extracted the first of them: `T1`.
 And we wrap the rest in `CurryReturnType` -- and that's the type-level recursive call right here!

-2. If on the other hand the remaining parameters are the empty array, then there are no extra parameters and we stop the recursion.
+2. NO => then there are no extra parameters and we stop the recursion.

 But, this doesn't work :-) Typescript complains about circular references in type aliases.